rebeccatraceyt/WhatTheBlank/README.md

 #### Developer / Site Owner Goals
 The Developer is looking to:
-- Create fun and entertaining game that they would play themselves
+- Create a fun and entertaining game they would play themselves
 - Demonstrate their proficiency in a variety of software development skills, using newly learned languages and libraries and API's to achieve this goal
-- Deploy a project they are excited to have on their portfolio
+- Deploy a project they are proud and excited to have on their portfolio

 ### User Stories